-- 7.5 A representative of a participating municipality of the Authority, duly authorized by resolution of such council, shall be heard as of right, and further any member of the Authority shall be heard as of right. - 7.6 Delegations/Presentations shall be limited to a time of not more than five (5) minutes.
-Board Members may limit or extend the time allowed for a presentation by a majority vote.
-Questions to delegations should be limited to a maximum of one question per Member. - 7.7 Presentations shall adhere to the rules of order noted under Delegations. - 7.8 Delegations must abide by the provisions of the administrative by-law and maintain an acceptable decorum at meetings.
+- 8.5 A representative of a participating municipality of the Authority, duly authorized by resolution of such council, shall be heard as of right, and further any member of the Authority shall be heard as of right. - 8.6 Delegations/Presentations shall be limited to a time of not more than five (5) minutes.
+Board Members may limit or extend the time allowed for a presentation by a majority vote. - 8.7 Presentations shall adhere to the rules of order noted under Delegations. - 8.8 Delegations must abide by the provisions of the administrative by-law and maintain an acceptable decorum at meetings.
 Delegations will accept any decisions of the Board Chair and not enter into cross debate with members, other delegations, or staff.
 Any discourse between members and the delegation will be limited to members asking questions for clarification and obtaining additional, relevant information only.

-8. Electronic Meetings and Participation
+9. Electronic Meetings and Participation